 Let’s face it: Placing students is a big job.

 The potential for errors in a manual placement process is high and mistakes and missteps have very real consequences.
-Many DCEs mitigate risk by limiting student choice or other aspects.
 This process is also very time-consuming.
 Even fulfilling the most basic needs can take days and weeks for a human—or even a team of humans.

 So what’s a clinical educator to do?
 Consider an automated placement process.
 An algorithm pulling information from a database match students in minutes.
 An automated placement process using an algorithm that is flexible enough to take your program’s specific variables into account can save time, reduce errors, and improve educational outcomes.